hegdedarsh/drupal-setup/README.md

 # Dockerfile

-Step 1:- To build the docker image you need to create a Dockerfile.Make sure the Dockerfile and test.sh are in the same directory as test.sh will be used in the dockerfile for execution.
+Step 1:- To build the docker image you need to create a Dockerfile.
+Make sure the Dockerfile and test.sh are in the same directory as test.sh will be used in the dockerfile for execution.

 Step 2:- Run the below command to build the docker image